Jerry Finn: Recording style and influences

 He estimated that it took him 10–12 days to mix an album, though some took less or more.
 Upon reviewing rough mixes, Finn would attempt to craft the mix around the "sound in [his] head" he created.
 In mixing songs, Finn preferred to first "get the drums happening to where they have some ambience," followed by the vocal tracks.
 In terms of mixing bass and drums—"perhaps the most difficult task of a mixing engineer," according to Bobby Owsinski—Finn preferred to have the "kick [drum] and the bass ... occupying their own territory and not fighting each other."
 He felt the "sound of modern records today is compression.
 Every time I try to be a purist and go, 'You know, I'm not gonna compress that,' the band comes in and goes, 'Why isn't that compressed?'"
 When setting the compressor, Finn would set the attack slow and the release fast so that "all the transients are getting through and initial punch is still there, but it releases instantly when the signal drops below the threshold."
 Finn called this "the sound of my mixes.
 It keeps things kinda popping the whole time."

-Blink-182 bassist Mark Hoppus called Finn "meticulous in getting great sounds".
-Considering recording drums to be a "lost art," Finn took great interest in this step of the process.
-He often focused on room microphones to capture drum ambience naturally.
-This proved frustrating to Blink drummer Travis Barker: "For hours and hours, Jerry would be adjusting microphones. [...]
-I'd sit around drinking coffee and smoking cigarettes, just praying that I'd be able to start playing soon."
-As for Finn's producing style, Barker wrote, "[Jerry] was more about giving us ideas and lending an extra set of ears.
+As for Finn's producing style, Travis Barker wrote, "[Jerry] was more about giving us ideas and lending an extra set of ears.
 He'd say, 'Hey, that sounds cool—why doesn't that part at the end go a little longer?'
 Or 'What if this song had an intro?'"
 Frequent collaborators to Finn included drum technician Mike Fasano, and engineers Sean O'Dwyer, Ryan Hewitt and Joe McGrath.
 He was also known for working with keyboardist Roger Joseph Manning Jr., whom he brought into Blink-182, Alkaline Trio and Morrissey sessions.
 Finn credited John Bonham as a musical inspiration growing up, and Don Was, Ed Cherney, Mick Guzauski, John Purdell, and Duane Baron as influential on his recording techniques.